amy-panda/LLM_Web_App/README.md

-# ANLP AT2 Web App - Make Friends with English
+# LLM Web Application - Make Friends with English

 ## Project Description
-This project is aimed at developing a web application that takes sentences input by users and generate corrected sentences using fine-tuned language models including GPT-2 and BART.
-Part-of-speech tagging and dependency tree are created to provide visualisations on the output to further aid the user's learning.
+This project is to develop a web application tailored to English learners from Japanese or Mandarin-speaking backgrounds.
+The app is able to identify errors in sentences written by learners and suggest accurate corrections, ultimately enhancing their learning experience and improving their language proficiency.
+The **Methods & Techniques** section below illustrates the implementation details for an end-to-end NLP pipeline.

 ## 🤝 Team Members
 Our team is named A Very Beta ChatGPT 4.5 and made up of the following members: